 Runners should notify hydration station personnel of any injured or ill runner requiring assistance.
 A runner who appears to be suffering from a life-threatening condition, such as heat stroke, may be examined by a qualified race official to determine the seriousness of the problem.
 No disqualification will result from such action, even if the examination is hands-on, provided the course covered by the runner has not been shortened or substantially altered in the examination process.
 A runner who, in the qualified race official's opinion, is in control of their faculties will be permitted to decide whether to finish, while one who is not will be removed from the race regardless of whether such action could result in a possible loss of prize.

 Numerous ambulances will be mobile on the course.
 Emergency radio communications will be available at all hydration stations.
-A doctor-and-nurse-staffed field hospital will be located at the finish line in the basement level of AutoZone Park.
+A doctor-and-nurse-staffed field hospital will be located at the finish line.